rocketeers/docs/II-Concepts/Connections-Stages.md

 'default' => array('production', 'staging'),
 ```

 What this array means is : whenever you'll execute a Task, Rocketeer will execute it on all of those connections.
 But now, that may not be what you want, you may want to cherry-pick what you do on what.
-For this you'll use the `--on` stage.
+For this you'll use the `--on` flag.

 Take a deploy command, you'd execute it like this normally : `rocketeer deploy`.
 To select which connections to deploy to, you'll pass one or more connections to it as a flag :